busoc/propsect/README.md

 #### meta.payload

 * name   : full name of the payload
-* acronym: acronym of the payload
+* acronym: acronym of the payload - not used
-* class  : class of the payload
+* class  : class of the payload (1, 2, 3)

 ### dataset

 * rootdir  : not used
 * owner    : dataset owner
-* level    : processing level of the dataset
+* level    : processing level of the dataset (default to 0)
-* integrity: [hash algorithm](#Supported hash algorithms) to compute the digest of the data files
+* integrity: [hash algorithm](#Supported-hash-algorithms) to be used to compute the checksum of the data files
 * model    : source having generating the dataset

 ### module

 * module  : path to the plugin/module to be loaded by prospect
-* location: path to data files (can be a pattern, a directory, a file - plugin specific)
+* location: [path](#Globbing) to data files
-* type    : product type handles by the plugin
+* type    : product type of the data files
-* mime    : file format handles by the plugin
+* mime    : file format of the data files
-* path    : [path pattern](#Path generation) used to build the final path of the file in the archive
+* path    : [path pattern](#Path-generation) used to build the final path of the file in the archive
-* level   : product level
+* level   : product level (default: 0)
 * config  : plugin specific configuration file
-* acqtime : algorithm to be used to compute the acquisition time of a data file
+* acqtime : algorithm to be used to compute the acquisition time of data files

 notes:

-* the type and mime option even if set, can be ignore by the plugin implementation.
+* the type and mime option even if set, can be ignored by the plugin implementation.
-* the level option even if set, can be ignore by the plugin implementation.
+* the level option even if set, can be ignored by the plugin implementation.
-* the config option even if set, can be ignore by the plugin implementation.
+* the config option even if set, can be ignored by the plugin implementation.
-* the acqtime option even if set, can be ignore by the plugin implementation.
+* the acqtime option even if set, can be ignored by the plugin implementation.

 #### module.mimetype